I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_submitcommand.md

 ## Members

-`BegunAPISequenceNumberLow0Size`

-Used by the driver to pass the context's API sequence number.

-`BegunAPISequenceNumberLow1Size`

-Used by the driver to pass the context's API sequence number.

-`BroadcastContext`

-Specifies the handle of the context to execute the specified commands.
+`Commands`

+GPU virtual address to the commands being submitted to the context for execution.
+This information is provided to the kernel mode driver during command submission and is also used for debugging purposes.

+`CommandLength`

+Specifies the length, in bytes, of the commands being submitted to the GPU.
+This information is provided to the kernel  mode driver during command submission and is also used for debugging purposes.

+`Flags`

+An instance of the <a href="..\d3dumddi\ns-d3dumddi-_d3dddicb_submitcommandflags.md">D3DDDICB_SUBMITCOMMANDFLAGS</a> structure.

 `BroadcastContextCount`

 Specifies the number of context these command should be submitted to.
 This count must be at least 1.

-`CommandLength`
+`BroadcastContext`

+Specifies the handle of the context to execute the specified commands.

+`pPrivateDriverData`

+Pointer to driver private data to be passed to the kernel mode driver as part of this submission.

+`PrivateDriverDataSize`

+Size of the private driver data information being passed.
+This size must be smaller than the size requested by the kernel mode driver for submission private driver data.

+`NumPrimaries`

-Specifies the length, in bytes, of the commands being submitted to the GPU.
-This information is provided to the kernel  mode driver during command submission and is also used for debugging purposes.
+Specifies the number of primaries and swapchain back buffers being written to by the submitted commands.
+This is equal to the number of allocations in the <b>WrittenPrimaries</b> array.

-`Commands`

-GPU virtual address to the commands being submitted to the context for execution.
-This information is provided to the kernel mode driver during command submission and is also used for debugging purposes.
+`WrittenPrimaries`

+Arrays of handle to the primaries and swapchain back buffers being written to by the submitted commands.

+`MarkerLogType`

+A <a href="..\d3dumddi\ne-d3dumddi-d3dddi_markerlogtype.md">D3DDDI_MARKERLOGTYPE</a> enumeration that indicates the type of marker in the Event Tracing for Windows (ETW) log that the user-mode display driver supports.

+`RenderCBSequence`

+A unique identifier for each <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_rendercb.md">pfnRenderCb</a> function call.
+Starts at a value of 1 for contexts associated with single-threaded user-mode DDIs and ranges to a value of 0x80000001 for contexts associated with free-threaded user mode DDIs.
+The user-mode display driver must increment the value for each <i>pfnRenderCb</i> call it makes on any engine.

+`FirstAPISequenceNumberHigh`

+Used by the driver to pass the context's API sequence number.

 `CompletedAPISequenceNumberLow0Size`